MMarieSchuckart/Masters_Thesis/README.md

-# Merles Master's Thesis Repo
+# Merle's Master's Thesis Repo
 (last updated: August 4th 2021)

 This repository is used to collect all the scripts I wrote for my master's thesis.